hayotensor/hypermind/README.md

 ## Example Use Cases

-This section lists projects that leverage hivemind for decentralized training.
+This section lists projects that leverage hypermind for decentralized training.
 If you have successfully trained a model or created a downstream repository with the help of our library, feel free to submit a pull request that adds your project to this list.